mtkopone/smoax/README.md

-# Smoax: Simple Mock Ajax For Jasmine + JQuery
+# Smoax: Simple Mock Ajax For Jasmine + jQuery

-*  Requires Jasmine 1.0.2+ and JQuery 1.6+.
+*  Requires Jasmine 1.0.2+ and jQuery 1.6+.
-*  Works with both ye-olde-style ajax success and error handlers and JQuery 1.5 deferreds.
+*  Works with both ye-olde-style ajax success and error handlers and jQuery 1.5 deferreds.

 ## Usage